Fedict/dcattools/README-ENHANCERS.md

 Files ending with .ttl are considered to be data files, files ending with .qry are SPARQL query files.
 Lines starting with a `#` are comments, and are thus ignored.

-Files prefixed with `<datasource>/` are specific files located in the scraper package `be.fedict.dcat.scrapers.<datasource>`, generic queries / data are part of the `be.fedict.dcat.scrapers` package and are not prefixed.
+Files prefixed with `<datasource>/` are specific files located in the scraper package `be.gov.data.scrapers.<datasource>`, generic queries / data are part of the `be.gov.data.scrapers` package and are not prefixed.

 ## Note on mappings